-Like most large software publishers, Oracle routinely audits its customers to ensure compliance and to generate incremental revenue.
+Like most large software publishers, Oracle routinely audits its customers to ensure software compliance and to generate incremental revenue.
 While Oracle auditors may characterize the customer under audit as having been randomly selected, the reality is that most audits come about either as a submission directly from Oracle sales or as a generated target from Oracle’s audit department itself.
 Oracle audits are infamously long, resource-intensive, and, all too often, are financially costly for customers.

 The question any Oracle customer should ask is: “Am I at risk for an Oracle audit?”